-Now in his eighth season at the helm of the Met, Mr. Gelb has overseen the launch of a number of initiatives aimed at revitalizing opera and connecting it to a wider audience since the start of his tenure.
+Now in his ninth season at the helm of the Met, Mr. Gelb has overseen the launch of a number of initiatives aimed at revitalizing opera and connecting it to a wider audience since the start of his tenure.
 One of his fundamental goals has been to recruit the world’s great theater directors to enhance the theatricality of the Met’s productions and complement the extraordinary musical standards established by Music Director James Levine.
 Mr. Gelb is also committed to securing more engagements each season from the world’s top singers.
-One of the most successful and trailblazing of his new initiatives is The Met: Live in HD, a Peabody and Emmy Award-winning series of live performance transmissions shown in high definition in movie theaters.
-Including the April 2014 transmission of La Bohème, the series has sold more than 15 million tickets since its inception in December 2006 and is currently seen on more than 2,000 screens in 66 countries across six continents.
+One of the most successful and trailblazing of his new initiatives is The Met: Live in HD, a Peabody and Emmy Award–winning series of live performance transmissions shown in high definition in movie theaters.
+The series has sold more than 17 million tickets since its inception in December 2006 and is currently seen on more than 2,000 screens in 70 countries across six continents.
 The Met’s HD programs have raised global awareness of opera, inspiring other institutions throughout the world that are in need of revitalization.

 Mr. Gelb has also made a priority of revitalizing the repertory with new productions of both classic operas and modern masterpieces.
-Since he took over with the 2006–07 season, the Met has presented 54 new stagings by some of the world’s greatest theater, film, and opera directors, including David Alden, Patrice Chéreau, Willy Decker, Richard Eyre, François Girard, Michael Grandage, Nicholas Hytner, William Kentridge, Robert Lepage, Michael Mayer, David McVicar, the late Anthony Minghella, Mark Morris, Jack O’Brien, Jeremy Sams, Peter Sellars, Bartlett Sher, Dmitri Tcherniakov, Deborah Warner, Zhang Yimou, and Mary Zimmerman, among others.
+Since he took over with the 2006–07 season, the Met has presented 59 new stagings by some of the world’s greatest theater, film, and opera directors, including David Alden, Patrice Chéreau, Willy Decker, Richard Eyre, François Girard, Michael Grandage, Nicholas Hytner, William Kentridge, Robert Lepage, Michael Mayer, David McVicar, the late Anthony Minghella, Mark Morris, Tom Morris, Jack O’Brien, Jeremy Sams, Peter Sellars, Bartlett Sher, Susan Stroman, Dmitri Tcherniakov, Mariusz Treliński, Deborah Warner, Zhang Yimou, and Mary Zimmerman, among others.